sdipto7/llm-code-translation/llm_prompts.md

 ```
 $GENERATED_ALGORITHM

-# Using the above algorithm, generate the $TARGET_LANG code only.
-Exclude any comments, headers, explanations, and examples.
+# Using the above generated algorithm, generate the corresponding $TARGET_LANG code.
+Provide only the $TARGET_LANG code, ensuring it follows the algorithm accurately, and exclude any comments, headers, explanations, and examples.
 ```